The Best Ferry From Athens To Hydra Island in 2023

 The ferry to Hydra departs from the Pireaus port in Athens.
 The ferry gate is Gate E 8.
 You want to arrive at the ferry port approximately 1 hour prior to departure.

-It was a little frustrating that there were more signs for which ferry is which.
+It was a little frustrating that there weren’t more signs for which ferry was which.
 I went to the kiosk and asked which boat I needed to board.

 This is why getting there early is important, it will be less stressful if you get turned around and need to ask questions.